kserve/community/security/self-assesment.md

 ## Secure Development Practices

 ### Development pipeline
- - Committers are required to agree to the Developer Certificate of Origin for each and every commit simply stating you have a legal right to make the contribuition.
+ - Committers are required to agree to the Developer Certificate of Origin (DCO) for each and every commit by simply stating you have a legal right to make the contribution.
-- At least one reviewer is required for a pull request to be approved
+- At least one reviewer is required for a pull request to be approved.
 - Automated CI/CD with vulnerability scanning and static analysis.
 - Automated tests for unit, integration, and end-to-end testing.
 - Automated code quality checks and linting.
 - Publicly documented contribution and code review guidelines ([CONTRIBUTING.md](https://github.com/kserve/kserve/blob/master/CONTRIBUTING.md)).
 - KServe's release process is mostly automated, with a focus on ensuring that all changes are thoroughly tested and validated before being released to users.
 The release process is documented in the [RELEASE.md](https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS_v2.md):
   1. Check that all dependencies for the repository are up-to-date and aligned with release version
-  2. Generate release artifacts
-  - Automated testing of all changes in the CI/CD pipeline.
+  2. Generate release artifacts and automated testing of all changes in the CI/CD pipeline.
-  3. Verify that all builds on the main branch are passing
+  3. Verify that all builds on the master branch are passing.
   4. Creating a release branch of the form release-X.Y.Z from the master
   5. Tagging and versioning of releases in the Git repository.
   6. Build and Publish images to the KServe Docker registry.
-  7. Publishing of release artifacts to the KServe GitHub repository.
+  7. Publishing of release artifacts to the KServe GitHub repository and publish Python SDK to PyPI.
   8. Generation of release notes and changelogs.

 ### Communication Channels